IHE/ITI.Finance/input/pagecontent/testplan.md

 ### Re-process Claim [[ITI-YY9]](ITI-YY9.html)

 The Claims Requestor initiates a request to re-process a claim on the Claims Manager.
-The Claims Manager responds to an claim re-process request and returns a claim response to the Claims Requestor.
+The Claims Manager responds to a claim re-process request and returns a claim response to the Claims Requestor.
 See [Test Definition](Binary-FeatureITIYY9.html).

 <p id="featureYY1" class="caption"><b>ITI-YY9 Re-process Claim Test</b></p>
 ```Gherkin